-The sheath voltage shall not exceed 150 V for 110 kV, 220 kV and 400 kV cable systems.
+The sheath voltage shall not exceed 150 V for 220 kV and 400 kV cable systems.

-If the sheath voltage limit cannot be achieved the joint bays should be relocated to mitigate the issue or alternatively an intermediate vault equipped with Sheath Voltage Limiters (SVLs)should be installed with the prior agreement of EirGrid.
+If the sheath voltage limit cannot be achieved the joint bays should be relocated to mitigate the issue or alternatively an intermediate vault equipped with Sheath Voltage Limiters (SVLs)shall be installed.

-Directly earthed cable bonding arrangements will not be accepted, special bonding shall be employed throughout the HV cable network to mitigate risks associated with circulating currents in HV cable screens.
+Special bonding shall be employed throughout the HV cable network to mitigate risks associated with circulating currents in HV cable screens.